 My Approach to Helping

-Welcome to East Meets West Counseling of Tulsa where Laura Savage blends tenets of Eastern Wisdom with Western Psychology to form a mindfulness based, trauma informed approach to helping her clients move towards inner peace and contentment in their lives.
+I blend tenets of Eastern Wisdom with Western Psychology to form a mindfulness based, trauma responsive approach to helping her clients move towards inner peace and contentment in their lives.